Planning For Estate Taxes

 Estate tax planning is entirely lawful — just as any legitimate tax planning for your income taxes.

 Massachusetts has long had an estate tax for estates over $1 million.
-On the federal level, the current threshold for estate taxes is estates over $5 million, indexed for inflation.
+On the federal level, the current threshold for estate taxes is roughly $11.5 million, indexed for inflation.
 Estates over the federal threshold can pay 40% or more in taxes!

 Estate tax planning can also be used advantageously for life insurance policies and retirement plans to eliminate or minimize estate taxes for generations.
 The laws are clear and give a variety of opportunities to people to plan around estate taxes – but you must take action to enjoy the benefit of these laws.